casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

 ---
 title: Spring Cloud Gateway
 description: Using Casdoor in Spring Cloud Gateway
-keywords: [Sping Cloud Gateway]
+keywords: [Spring Cloud Gateway]
 authors: [conghuhu]
 ---

-[casdoor-springcloud-gateway-example](https://github.com/casdoor/casdoor-springcloud-gateway-example) is an example on how to use [casdoor-spring-boot-starter](https://github.com/casdoor/casdoor-spring-boot-starter) as a OAuth2 plugin in Spring Cloud Gateway.
-We will show you the steps below.
+The [casdoor-springcloud-gateway-example](https://github.com/casdoor/casdoor-springcloud-gateway-example) is an example of how to use the [casdoor-spring-boot-starter](https://github.com/casdoor/casdoor-spring-boot-starter) as an OAuth2 plugin in Spring Cloud Gateway.
+The steps to use it are described below.

-## Step1.
-Deploy Casdoor
+## Step 1: Deploy Casdoor

-Firstly, the Casdoor should be deployed.

-You can refer to the Casdoor official documentation for the [Server Installation](/docs/basic/server-installation).
+Firstly, Casdoor should be deployed.
+You can refer to the official Casdoor documentation for the [Server Installation](/docs/basic/server-installation).
 Please deploy your Casdoor instance in **production mode**.

-After a successful deployment, you need to ensure:
+After a successful deployment, you need to ensure the following:

-- Open your favorite browser and visit **<http://localhost:8000>**, you will see the login page of Casdoor.
+- Open your favorite browser and visit **<http://localhost:8000>**.
+You will see the login page of Casdoor.
-- Input `admin` and `123` to test login functionality is working fine.
+- Input `admin` and `123` to test if the login functionality is working fine.

-Then you can quickly implement a casdoor based login page in your own app with the following steps.
+After that, you can quickly implement a Casdoor-based login page in your own app using the following steps.

-## Step2: Init a Spring Cloud Gateway
+## Step 2: Initialize a Spring Cloud Gateway

-You can use the code of this example directly or combine your own business code.
+You can use the code from this example directly or combine it with your own business code.

-We need a gateway service and at least one business service.

-In this example, `casdoor-gateway` as the gateway service and `casdoor-api` as the business service.
+You need a gateway service and at least one business service.
+In this example, `casdoor-gateway` is the gateway service and `casdoor-api` is the business service.

-## Step3: Include the dependency
+## Step 3: Include the dependency

-Add `casdoor-spring-boot-starter` to the Spring Cloud Gateway project.
+Add the `casdoor-spring-boot-starter` dependency to your Spring Cloud Gateway project.

 For Apache Maven: